FOSSEE/st-scripts/conditionals/script.rst

   else:
       print "zero"

-This if/elif/else ladder is self explanatory.
 All the syntax and rules as said for if/else statements hold.
-The only addition here is the elif statement which can have another condition of its own.
+The only addition here is the ``elif`` statement which can have another condition of its own.

-Here, exactly one block of code is executed and that block of code corresponds to the condition which first evaluates to True.
+Here too, exactly one block of code is executed -- the block of code which first evaluates to ``True``.
 Even if there is a situation where multiple conditions evaluate to True all the subsequent conditions other than the first one which evaluates to True are neglected.
 Consequently, the else block gets executed if and only if all the conditions evaluate to False.

-Also, the else block in both if/else statement and if/elif/else is optional.
+Also, the ``else`` block in both if/else statement and if/elif/else is optional.
 We can have a single if statement or just if/elif statements without having else block at all.
 Also, there can be any number of elif's within an if/elif/else ladder.
 For example